kubewarden/kubewarden-controller/docs/rfcs/rfc/0011-audit-checks.md

 ### Step 5: attempt to reuse previous evaluation results

-Now we have a these information:
+Now we have the following:

 * List of policies interested by a certain type of Kubernetes resource, like `Pod`
 * List of Kubernetes resources, `Pod` in this case, defined inside of the Namespace we are auditing